Causes and Cures

 Such consolidations would probably achieve some efficiencies in operation—Kane likes to cite the example of the township road supervisor with a $70,000 road grader that sits in the garage nine months of the year—although the point is debatable.
 In any event the real point of the reform is political, not administrative.
 By consolidating functions and the taxing authority that supports them, one consolidates responsibility.
 In the process one also clarifies the now-confused relationship between government and governed—a happy result, since for government to work it must first be, if not intelligent (that may be too much to hope for), at least intelligible.

 That $61 million ($630 per capita) may be seen as the total local cost in taxes of local government yet, as Danhof notes, "no organization of local government has responsibility for the total," since each of the fifteen units cooks only its own slice of the revenue pie as it were.
 Danhof thus asks a question: "Does the mix of local services supplied by local government expenditures represent . . . the mix of services desired by the public?"
-No one knows for sure; since there is no single mechanism by which voters may dictate the nature and amount of local spending, the system has evolved haphazardly, slapped together by three generations of legislatures, courts and referenda.
+No one knows for sure, since there is no single mechanism by which voters may dictate the nature and amount of local spending, the system having evolved haphazardly over three generations by legislatures, courts, and referenda.
 But Danhof is willing to venture a guess.
 "Any relationship between the mix of services now offered and the contemporary priorities of the public," he writes, "is more coincidental than logical or coherent."

 Danhof suggests a remedy which deserves more discussion than I can give it here, but like Kane's, its net effect would be the consolidations of at least the functions and in some cases the form of many existing local government units.
 Consolidations of one sort or another are not universally admired as a solution to the problems of local government financing, however.